 If you live in Florida (or somewhere else extremely hot), I know what you’re thinking.
 “LAYERS?!?!
 IT’S 100000 DEGREES!!!!!”.
 I know.
 I get it.
 But trust me on this one.
 Layers on men look great on camera, so even when it’s hot outside, it’s worth an hour of discomfort for photos that will last you a lifetime.
 It adds extra dimension to your photos and takes your style to the next level.
 Think blazers, vests, or even a v-neck sweater.
 Get creative with it!

 Kids are honestly mini adults, so start with the guidance from above!
 Dresses and skirts will look adorable on the little girls, and you can always add accessories like boots, bows, and sweaters.
 Boys look so cute with their suspenders and bowties!
 For families with multiple children, you don’t have to put them all in the same matching outfit.
 One daughter can wear a dress and flats, while the other wears a skirt and boots.
 One son can wear a bowtie, while the other one wears suspenders.
 Give your session some visual interest!

 I hope this blog has helped you gain a little insight into choosing your outfits for your portrait session!
-Don’t forget: all Haleigh Nicole clients receive a Session Guide for their portrait session with even more tips and tricks!
+Don’t forget: all Haleigh Nicole clients receive a Session Guide for their portrait session with even more tips and tricks (like going professional for hair and makeup at these Orlando hair salons)!
 You can book your portrait session with your favorite Orlando family photographer for 2021 here!